jrwashburn/mina-payouts-data-provider/README.md

 [/staking-ledgers/epoch/[epochNumber]?key=[blockProducerKey]](http://api.minastakes.com/staking-ledgers/epoch/0?key=B62qkBqSkXgkirtU3n8HJ9YgwHh3vUD6kGJ5ZRkQYGNPeL5xYL2tL1L)
 [/staking-ledgers/[stakingLedgerHash]](http://api.minastakes.com/staking-ledger/jwuGkeeB2rxs2Cr679nZMVZpWms6QoEkcgt82Z2jsjB9X1MuJwW?key=B62qkBqSkXgkirtU3n8HJ9YgwHh3vUD6kGJ5ZRkQYGNPeL5xYL2tL1L)

+A staking-ledger can also be uploaded to the /staking-ledgers endpoign by posting the ledger to it's hash.

+POST /staking-ledgers/[stakingLedgerHash] -- see example below in the maintenance section.

 ## blocks

 The blocks needed for payout calculation can be retrieved from the /blocks endpoint, filtered by block producer key and minimum and maximum block heights.